adamcharnock/lightbus/docs/explanation/anatomy-lesson.md

 Lightbus provides you with two tools:

-* A **client** with which to fire events and make remote procedure calls (RPCs).
+* A **client** with which to fire events, listen for events and make remote procedure calls (RPCs).
-  This can be used from anywhere within your Python codebase.
+* A **stand-alone Lightbus worker process** in which you can setup event listeners.
+This process will also respond to RPCs calls.

-* A **stand-alone Lightbus process** which will listen for events, and respond to remote procedure calls.
-These processes are long running, and you will typically have one or more per [service].
+![A simple Lightbus deployment][simple-processes]

-You will need to make use of both when using Lightbus.
+[simple-processes]: /static/images/simple-processes.png

 ## The client